Orbweaver15/Automated-Driving-Test-Monitoring-System/README.md

 1.  **Data Acquisition:** The Arduino polls the AS5600 for angle data and IR sensors for grip status.
 2.  **Transmission:** Data is packetized and sent via Serial (9600 baud) to the host computer.
 3.  **Processing:** The Python Flask server parses the serial packets.
-4.  **Visualization:** The web frontend updates the gauge cluster and game character in real-time using AJAX/WebSockets.
+4.  **Visualization:** The web frontend updates the gauge cluster and game character in real-time.